 While you may feel confident installing flooring in general, you might want to consider hiring a professional if you’re installing over a radiant heat system.
 Because wood flooring should be nailed down into a subfloor, you could risk damaging your new radiant heating system.
 With that in mind, hiring a professional is the best way to ensure safe installation and avoid any damage.

 Radiant floor heat can be an excellent addition to any home.
 However, if you plan to mix wood flooring with radiant heat, it is best to call a professional and discuss the best option for you.
-Contact Marks Lumber today and talk to our qualified sales team if you're thinking of using radiant heat with our circle sawn, Douglas fir flooring.
+While we don't generally recommend mixing radiant heat and wood flooring at Marks Lumber, you can always contact us with questions.

 Sources: https://macwoods.com/radiant-h...; https://www.thisoldhouse.com/h...